 - 14. User self-service application

-- 15. Physical & virtual smart cards/tokens
+- 15. Credentials such as physical & virtual smart cards/tokens

 - 16. Administrative operator console

 The cornerstone of the vSEC:CMS security is that all sensitive data and keys are secured using hardware.
 Operators of the system are securely authenticated using two-factor authentication and all usage is securely audited for full traceability.
 The main task of a secure device management system is to connect security devices (such as smart cards) to user identities in enterprise systems (such as user directories) and maintain this connection throughout the lifecycle of the security device.
 That implies need of communication with several external systems.
 In vSEC:CMS C-Series, only proven and secure standards for these connectors are used.

 The System Owner Card – one required per system.
 The CMS operator applet (or application) will be installed on this token.
 It will be necessary to use this token to initialize the C-Series on first use.
 Once the system has been initialized and setup it is recommended that the System Owner Card is stored away in a safe.
 To purchase a server license and receive a System Owner Card contact Versasec or check with your local Versasec reseller.

 We support many different use cases and the configuration options and feature set is vast.
 But it’s easy to get started.
 The most common use case is being able to issue a Smart Card with a Windows logon certificate to a user in a secure way.
 Follow our guides and this can be accomplished in minutes rather than days.
 Once you have the initial use case configured you can build from there adding User Self Service, Remote Operators and support for other secure devices including Virtual Smart Cards.